A noun represents a person, thing or concept. Here are some examples:

 and some other cities

 If there is more than one of something, the noun becomes a plural.
 For the majority of English words, we make a small change to the ending - book/books, story/stories: there are a few exceptions, for example child/children.
-The same is true in Egyptian: for many nouns, only the ending changes, though for quite a few the word itself changes.
+The same is true in Egyptian: for many nouns, only the ending changes, though for quite a few the volwels move around within the word.
 Here are some of the simple ones:

 For the majority of masculine nouns and for a few feminine nouns, the plural is formed by re-arranging the vowels- usually converting short vowels for long: it's probably easiest just to remember the plural when you learn a new word, rather than trying to work out the rules.
 Here are some examples:

 |man||raagilraagil||را َجـِل||rigaelarigaelaa||ر ِجا َلاَ|

 A very small number of nouns have a different plural when you are talking about between 3 and 10 of them.
 These are:

 Generally speaking, the plural for trades ends with either -yn_yn ـين or -aya_ayao ــَيـَة, but for professions there are different endings for men -yn_yn ـين and women -aat_aat ـا َت.

 |female teacher||mudarrisamudarris-ao||مـُد َرّ ِس َة||mudarrisaatmudarris-aat||مـُد َرّ ِسا َت|

 In English, deer can mean one deer or several: the latter is described as a collective noun.
 In Egyptian, many foods- and some other things- are usually referred to using a collective noun.
 You can talk about one item, for example one fish, by adding -a_ao ــَة ending: